Teradata/stacki-wiki/wiki/Customization/Adding-Files.md

 </stack:script>
 ```

 We did it for this file because in the comments you'll notice there are &lt;domain&gt;, &lt;item&gt;, and &lt;type&gt; comments.
 The brackets would otherwise need to be escaped in XML with ```&lt; or &gt;```.
-But we're lazy because we're good system administrators so just throw into the CDATA construction.
+But we're lazy because we're good system administrators so just throw it all into the CDATA construction.

 We have touched on the surface of what can be done with files in Stacki UXML.
 Please see [Stacki Universal XML](SUX) for further details.

-Getting applications to run and adding scripts can also be added and enabled during installation.
+Adding scripts to enable start-up scripts and modify configuration can also be done during installation.
 Read [Adding-Scripts](Adding-Scripts) for further detail.